Ross Goodman

-Ross Carl Goodman (born February 19, 1970) is an American attorney who is noted for handling high-profile cases.
-He is the son of Carolyn and Oscar Goodman, who have each served as mayor of his hometown, Las Vegas.
+Ross Carl Goodman (born February 19, 1970) is an American attorney based in Las Vegas.
+He is the son of Carolyn and Oscar Goodman, who have each served as mayor of Las Vegas.

-Background
+Early life and education

 Goodman was born in Las Vegas, Nevada.
-His father, Oscar Goodman, also an attorney, served as mayor for 12 years; after term limits prevented him from running for office again he was succeeded by his wife Carolyn Goodman.
-He earned his B.A. at the University of San Diego in 1992, and then his J.D. degree in 1995 from the University of Tulsa College of Law.
+He is the son of Oscar Goodman, an attorney and former mayor of Las Vegas, and Carolyn Goodman, who succeeded Oscar as mayor.
+Goodman received a B.A. from the University of San Diego in 1992 and a Juris Doctor from the University of Tulsa College of Law in 1995.